prpandey95/data-engineering-task-coe/README.md

 ## Overview
-This project ingests raw CSV files into Delta Lake bronze tables using Databricks SQL DDL.
+This project ingests raw CSV files into Delta Lake Databricks SQL and further trasnform it for analytics purpose.

 The goal is to preserve raw data with minimal transformation while adding basic ingestion metadata.